-These studies and other studies have been submitted to ITU-R WP5C and are contained in a working document towards a preliminary draft new Report ITU-R F.[FS/PASSIVE - 70-80 GHz] - Coexistence between fixed service operating in 71-76/81-86 GHz and 92 – 95GHzand the passive services.
-Discussions are still ongoing regarding this working document with a number of issues, particularly the technical parameters/assumptions requiring further studyand further considerations regarding inclusion of the 92 – 95GHz band.This working document will be discussed at the next ITU-R WP5C meeting (13 – 24 June 2011) where further studies are expected to be submitted.The CPM Report to WRC-12 which summarises the studies so far and includes two methods to satisfy this agenda item;
+These studies and other studies have been submitted to ITU-R WP5C and are contained in a preliminary draft new Report ITU-R F.[FS/PASSIVE - 70-80 GHz] – “Coexistence between fixed service operating in 71-76/81-86 GHz and 92 – 94 GHz and the passive services”.
+This document will be further discussed at the next ITU-R WP5C meeting (8 – 16 November 2011) with a view to completing it for approval at the subsequent ITU-R SG5 meeting (21 – 23 November 2011).

+Technical characteristics of one high-capacity FSS network filed in the 71-76 / 81- 86 GHz bands were provided by ITU-R WP4A.
+However, no detailed sharing studies between the FS and other co-primary active services, such as FSS and BSS, were undertaken since both FSS and BSS were in the developmental stage.

+Methods identified in the CPM Report to WRC-12

+The CPM Report to WRC-12 summarises the studies so far and includes two methods to satisfy this agenda item;

 Method A consists of no change to the Radio Regulations at this time but with two approaches (Approach A1 – NOC Resolutions 731 and 732 (WRC-2000); Approach A2 – SUP Resolutions 731 and 732 (WRC-2000) and develop new Resolutions as appropriate in the future) to allow continuation of technical and operational considerations related to FS between 71-238 GHz to be addressed in ITU-R Reports and Recommendations as appropriate.
 Regulatory action can then be taken based on these ITU-R documents by a future World Radiocommunication Conference as appropriate.